MicrosoftDocs/Devices-docs/surface/surface-tested-peripherals.md

 # Tested peripherals for Surface devices

-Surface engineering tests various external monitors, docks, cables, and adapters to bring you the best experience on select new Surface devices, starting with Surface Pro 9.
+As part of the Positive Experience List (PEL) initiative, Surface engineering tests various external monitors, docks, cables, and adapters to bring you the best experience on select new Surface devices, starting with Surface Pro 9.
 See the tables on this page for tested peripherals across port connections including Surface Connect, USB-C, DisplayPort, HDMI, and Thunderbolt.

 > [!NOTE]
 > The testing results shown here cover popular in-market peripherals but are not intended to be comprehensive.
 Based on our research, we estimate that customers will have a generally positive experience with these peripherals.
 Still, many peripherals not shown here may function as expected.